msys2/msys2.github.io/web/dev/code-signing.md

 registration".
 The "App registration" has permissions to sign with the "Artifact Signing Account".

-The signing requires an endpoint, account name, singing profile, client id, and tenant id.
-All of these could be public as knowing them does not allow signing, but we keep them secret anyway.
+The signing requires an endpoint, account name, signing profile, client id, and tenant id.
+All of these could be public, as knowing them does not allow signing, but we keep them secret anyway.

 For signing binaries we use [aas-sign](https://github.com/skeeto/aas-sign).
 For